brainstem-org/brainstem_support/docs/index.md

 [Data model]({{"/datamodel/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [Web interface]({{"/pipeline/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [REST API]({{"/webinterface/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4}

 ## Getting started

-1. Create a user account
+1. __Create a user account__: Visit the register page (https://brainstem.org/register/)[https://brainstem.org/register/] and fill in your personal info, including name, email and password.
-2. Create or join a group
+2. __Create or join a group__: Once you are in your dashboard, click the __Groups__ link in the left side menu.
+Create your own group by clicking __+ Add group__ in the top right above the list of groups.
+To join an existing group, find the group you would like to join from the list and click __request membership__.
+A group administer must now accept your request.
-3. Create or join a project
+3. __Create or join a project__: Go to the projects page via the Projects link in the left side menu.
+Create a project by clicking __+ Add project__ at the top right above the list of projects.
+If you join an existing group you inherit permissions to the group's projects, and they should be visible on the projects page.

 That's it!
-Now you can use the web interface and API tools to describe your experimental data.
+Now you can use the web interface and API tools for your experimental data.
 We strongly recommend exploring some of the tutorials to help you get acquainted with BrainSTEM.

 [View tutorials]({{ "/tutorials/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2}

 ## We are looking for pilot groups
-We are looking to get BrainStem into the hands of more researchers.
-If you want to support open science and you or your lab want to become pilot users [please please fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSctFj4ek5Ib-1FQoi9KeGzCkg6o-cuM26oggNu8FYeKRqNpwg/viewform).
+We are looking to get BrainSTEM into the hands of more researchers.
+If you want to support open science and you or your lab want to become pilot users [please fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSctFj4ek5Ib-1FQoi9KeGzCkg6o-cuM26oggNu8FYeKRqNpwg/viewform).

 ## Support
 Please use the [GitHub issues system](https://github.com/petersenpeter/brainstem_support/issues) and [GitHub Discussions](https://github.com/petersenpeter/brainstem_support/discussions) for reporting bugs, enhancement requests or general questions.